 Unfortunately, that’s a difficult question to answer.

 However, if you want to ensure that you’re always getting the best deal, and the lowest prices on the market, you might be better served by a variable rate deal.
-Especially now, when wholesale energy prices are very low.
+Especially now, when the energy price cap is one of the only things keeping energy costs within the realm of affordable.

 That’s where we come in!

 We can scour the market on your behalf to find the perfect energy deal for your needs and usage.
-Including 100% renewable tariffs.
-We’ll even manage your switch for you from end-to-end.
-So you can enjoy more affordable energy quickly and completely hassle-free.
+We’ll even manage your switch for you from end to end, so you can enjoy more affordable energy as soon as possible without any hassle.

 Sound like a plan?